rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/Tuner-Firmware/README.md

 Note that the menu is blocking tuner operation and the tuner may be out of sync with the Bluetooth interface on exit - try a power cycle if there is any issue.
 The menu will time out after 10 minutes of inactivity.

-#### The CELL parameters are as defined in FW 1.6 README file, but with some different default values:
+#### The CELL parameters are as defined in FW 1.6 README file, but with some different default values
 1) Time to display off in minutes, 2 mins by default, 0 to always on display
 2) Time to power off in minutes, 30 mins by default, 0 to always power on
 3) Relay's delay time, voltage applied to coiled in ms, 3 ms by default (using AXICOM IM41 3VDC relays)